Saturday

 Lord Jesus Christ, you stretched out your arms of love on the hard wood of the cross that everyone might come within the reach of your saving embrace: So clothe us in your Spirit that we, reaching forth our hands in love, may bring those who do not know you to the knowledge and love of you; for the honor of your Name.
 Amen.

-We pray for our sisters and brothers members of the African Inland Church of South Sudan and Sudan.
+We pray for our sisters and brothers members of the Evangelical Presbyterian Church, Ghana.

 Bartolomé de las Casas was born in Seville, Spain, in 1474.
 In 1502 he went to Cuba, and for his military services there was given an Encomienda, an estate that included the services of the Indians living on it.